 Whereas marker-based AR relies on image recognition to insert 3D models into images, markerless AR obtains an object’s location info directly from the camera.

-Also, many types of markerless AR apps use GPS to accurately place rendered objects in an environment (outdoor AR).
+Also, many types of markerless AR apps use GPS to accurately place rendered objects in an environment (outdoor or location-based AR).

-Just as there are many types of AR, there are also many devices that can use a variation of this technology:
+Just as there are many types of augmented reality, there are also many devices that can use a variation of this technology:

 A heads-up display is a layering of content on a surface to simulate a holographic image.
-A HUD can be used in cars for a more immersive and convenient driving experience.
+An augmented reality HUD can be used in cars for a more immersive and convenient driving experience.

 Smartglasses usually use HUD technology to project images onto one of the lenses.
 Most smartglasses are an extension of your mobile phone, capable of displaying information such as weather, navigation, messages, and information from companionable apps.